SmarterApp/IllustrationGlossaryTool/README.md

 `IllustrationGlossaryPackage -n MyTestPackes/IrpContentPackage.zip MyIllustrations/Illustrations.csv`

 ## Contributing/Project setup
-1. Clone project and open in Visual Studio 2015
+1. Fork project and open in Visual Studio 2015
 2. In the Solution Explorer, right click on the IllustrationGlossaryPackage.App project and select "Set As StartUp Project"
 3. In the Solution Explorer, right click on the IllustrationGlossaryPackage.App project.
 Open the Debug tab and enter two command line arguments
   1. Path to test package zip file